 - By train.
 If you are in another region, take the train with Trenitalia and from the station take the bus.
-You can reach Trento with the direct train from Rome, Florence, Milan, Venice and many other cities.
+You can reach Trento by direct train from Rome, Florence, Milan, Venice and many other cities.

 Check here for prices and timetables.

-From around the 20th of December all through March, both Trenitalia and Italo Treno on weekends organise a train+bus connection from Roma Termini to Canazei in Val di Fassa.
+From around the 20th of December, all through March, both Trenitalia and Italo Treno on weekends organize a train+bus connection from Roma Termini to Canazei in Val di Fassa.
 Check out directly with the companies for timetables and tickets.

 Bolzano is a gorgeous city of Italy’s Dolomites.
-Its cleanness and great organisation perfectly convey that Austro-Hungarian sense that you won’t feel, say, in southern Italy.
+Its cleanness and great organization perfectly convey that Austro-Hungarian sense that you won’t feel, say, in southern Italy.